 - 4 points – The patient withdraws when subjected to a pain stimulus.

 - 3 points – The patient displays abnormal/spastic flexion and a decorticate posture in which the arms are bent in with hands on the chest and fists clenched and the legs are stiff and straight.

 - 2 points – Patient has a rigid response to stimulus and displays a decerebrate posture in which the head is arched back, limbs are held straight out from the body and toes are pointed down.

 - 1 point – No physical or motor response to stimuli.

 A score of 9 or less indicates a severe brain injury requiring substantial medical treatment and specialized care.
 Children ages five years and younger are subject to a different chart that assigns points based on age-appropriate responses such as smiling, crying and language use.

 Doctors may also rely on other tools to diagnose the severity of a brain injury, such as MRI results and CT scans, though the Glasgow Coma Scale is prominent in classifying brain injuries for purposes of Accident Benefits.
-Call Preszler Law at 1-800-JUSTICE® or contact us online if you believe your loved one’s brain injury has been misclassified and for help pursuing compensation after an accident.
+Call Preszler Injury Lawyers at 1-800-JUSTICE® or contact us online if you believe your loved one’s brain injury has been misclassified and for help pursuing compensation after an accident.